 You can also pickle okra, carrots, radishes, and bell peppers.

 Simply omit the fresh dill.
 The list goes on and on!

 Just follow the basic brine and add the ingredients for the type of pickled vegetables you wish to eat.

-Use these canning jars for any pickled vegetable.
+Use these canning jars or any mason jars for any pickled vegetable.